TEDx-Bedayia/platform/CONTRIBUTING.md

 4. Optionally, enter a passphrase (but this may break VSCode's git integration, so you can press enter twice without entering a password).
 5. Copy the public key.
 On Windows, run `clip ~/.ssh/id_ed25519.pub`.
 On MacOS, run `pbcopy ~/.ssh/id_ed25519.pub`.
 This automatically copies the public key.
 If any errors arise you could ask AI to help you download those tools.
 6. Add your Public SSH Key to [GitHub SSH Settings](https://github.com/settings/ssh/new) by simply pasting ctrl+V or command+V. Leave it as an authentication key. and save.
 7. Test the connection by running `ssh -T git@github.com` in your terminal or command prompt.
-It should say success.
+Verify that the resulting message contains your username.

 Check out [common SSH problems](https://docs.github.com/authentication/troubleshooting-ssh) for more help.
+You can also check [GitHub's SSH docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).